emacstheviking/sdl2-osx-c/README.md

   https://seancharlesconsulting.wordpress.com/2017/10/24/getting-started-with-sdl2-and-c-on-osx/

+# Lesson Plan

-  The first lesson shows you how to code a very small application that will test the compiler and linker work OK with SDL2.
+  01. The first lesson shows you how to code a very small application that will test the compiler and linker work OK with SDL2.

+  02. Simple keyboard handling via minimal SDL2 event loop.
+Handles SDL_QUIT.

+  03. Minimal rendering example to draw a simple box that responds to keyboard input to move it around.

 Good luck in your coding!